 Maryland’s statute of limitations

 The statute of limitations refers to the time period in which a patient must bring forth a lawsuit.
 Maryland has instituted a strict statute that requires patients begin legal proceedings within five years from when the negligence took place or within three years from the time the injury or illness was discovered, whichever time period is shorter.
 However, there are a few exceptions to this rule.
 Injuries to children and brain injured patients are given a significantly longer statute of limitations.
 Contact an experienced malpractice attorney in the Maryland or Washington D.C. area for help determining whether your case meets the applicable statute of limitations requirements.

 Medical malpractice is complicated and rarely black and white.
 Whether you are seeking monetary compensation for economic loss or non-economic damages for the illness or injury you have experienced as the result of a healthcare provider’s negligence, the road to justice is complex and requires experienced legal professionals.
-Serving the Baltimore, Maryland and Washington D.C area for over three decades, the experienced medical malpractice attorneys at Schochor and Staton, P.A. are here to walk you through the process and get you the compensation you deserve.
+Serving the Baltimore, Maryland and Washington D.C area for over three decades, the experienced medical malpractice attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. are here to walk you through the process and get you the compensation you deserve.
 Call us today at 410-234-1000 to consult with one of our attorneys about your case.